Jack Torrance: Fictional biography

+In other media

 In film

 Jack Torrance (played by Jack Nicholson) is portrayed in a less sympathetic manner in the 1980 film.
 The film's first major deviation from the source material occurs when Jack attacks Hallorann.
 Instead of merely injuring him with the mallet, Jack kills Hallorann by planting an axe in his chest.
 Jack hears Danny scream as he kills Hallorann, and chases his son to a hedge maze outside the hotel, while in the novel, topiary animals come to life and threaten Danny.
 In the film, Danny walks backwards in his own footprints to mislead Jack, then jumps to a side path and slips out of the maze.
 Wendy and Danny escape the hotel in Hallorann's Snowcat, while Jack gets lost trying to pick up Danny's tracks, sits down to rest, and freezes to death.
 The film ends featuring an old photograph of a ball at the hotel from July 4, 1921, that shows a man who strongly resembled Jack at the event.

-In the 2019 film adaptation of Doctor Sleep, Torrance's likeness (Henry Thomas) is taken by The Bartender at the Overlook for an interaction with the adult Danny (Ewan McGregor), which is expanded in the director's cut to include a following scene in the bathroom.
+In the 2019 film adaptation of Doctor Sleep, Torrance's likeness (Henry Thomas) is taken by The Bartender at the Overlook for an interaction with the adult Danny (Ewan McGregor), which is expanded in the director's cut to include a following scene in the bathroom, where Torrance's likeness is also taken by the Hotel Caretaker.
 Thomas also portrays Torrance in flashback sequences.

-An AI chatbot called ChatJT (a reference to OpenAI's ChatGPT) based on the representation of Jack Torrance in the film was created in early 2023.

 In miniseries

 Author Stephen King was unhappy with director Stanley Kubrick's 1980 film adaptation of the novel, particularly Nicholson's portrayal of Jack Torrance:

 King then decided to create a miniseries based on his vision of the novel, with Jack Torrance as a more sympathetic character.
 Torrance in the miniseries is similar to the character in the novel, but the ending is changed.
-In the miniseries, Jack redeems himself, and the boiler explodes due to the hotel's negligence.
-In the book, Jack sacrifices himself by causing the boiler to explode in order to destroy the hotel.
+In the book, Jack redeems himself, and the boiler explodes due to the hotel's negligence.
+In the miniseries, Jack sacrifices himself by causing the boiler to explode in order to destroy the hotel.

 The miniseries ends with a scene not in the book: Danny graduates from high school, while his spectral father looks on.

 In opera

 An opera based on Stephen King's 1977 novel originated with Eric Simonson, who directed the premiere production of the opera, and Minnesota Opera Artistic Director Dale Johnson.
 Paul Moravec and Mark Campbell planned to design their opera to adhere to King's novel, unlike the 1980 film adaptation.
 Jack and the other characters were portrayed similarly like in the novel, and it was approved of by King.
+Jack is portrayed by Brian Mulligan.

 In play

-A new play directed by Ivo van Hove and written by Simon Stephens, based on the 1977 book, is coming to the West End in 2023, and Ben Stiller is reportedly in talks to play Jack Torrance in a stage adaptation.
+In 2017, reports began of a new play directed by Ivo van Hove and written by Simon Stephens based on the 1977 book, set to premiere in 2023 in the West End, with Ben Stiller reportedly in talks to play Jack Torrance.
+As of 2025, no casting has been confirmed.